IltisAuge/uni-fail/README.md

 Upload the ``docker-compose.yml`` to the ``/unifail`` directory.<br>

 Now you can navigate to the ``/unifail`` directory in your production server and run ``docker compose up -d`` to start all services.<br>
-Docker will build the frontend and backend Docker Images on the first compose execution.
+Docker will build the frontend and backend Docker Images on the first compose-execution.
 If you want to rebuild these Images, run ``docker compose up --build -d``.

 If you are using NGINX, start this service as well.